 Dates of Interview: March 6 - April 21, 1992 Location of Interview: Manny's office at the Graham Foundation for Advanced Studies in the Fine Arts, Chicago Interviewer: Franz Schulze Length of Transcript: 533 pages

 Carter H. Manny, born in 1918 in Michigan City, Indiana, and began his architectural training at Harvard in 1941.
 He apprenticed with the Frank Lloyd Wright Fellowship at Taliesin West in 1946 and completed his studies at the Illinois Institute of Technology in 1948.
 Upon graduation he took a job at Naess & Murphy (later C.F.
 Murphy Associates and then renamed Murphy/Jahn) where he quickly became a partner.
 He worked in that firm for 36 years until he retired in 1984.
 His jobs include several important commissions in Chicago, as well as the FBI building in Washington, D.C.
 Manny had a second career as director of the Graham Foundation for Advanced Studies in the Fine Arts, where he served from 1971 until 1993.
 He continues to serve on its advisory board as well as on many other boards in the city.
-Manny was elected to the College of Fellows of the American Institute of Architects in 1970.
+Manny was elected to the College of Fellows of the American Institute of Architects in 1970 and died in 2017.

 AUDIO/TEXT TRANSCRIPT: Manny speaks about the C.F.
 Murphy firm; how the Graham Foundation for Advanced Studies in the Fine Arts was founded; the Graham Foundation under John Entenza; jobs: O'Hare International Airport, the First National Bank building and plaza, and the Continental Insurance building; the FBI building in Washington, D.C.; Alexander Calder; troubles at the Graham Foundation.